Radio Emission from the First Quasars at $z \sim$ 6-15: Results

 \section{Results}

-We show radio fluxes, $F_\nu$, for the quasar at 500 MHz, 1.5 GHz, 2.5 GHz and 6.5 GHz at $z =$ 6 - 14.5 for all six FPs in Figure~\ref{fig:flux}.
-They are higher at lower frequencies, where the estimates range from $\sim$ 10 - 100 nJy at $z =$ 14.5 to $\sim$ 5 $\mu$Jy - 0.2 mJy at $z =$ 6 at 500 MHz.
-At 6.5 GHz the fluxes are lower, $\sim$ 1.5 - 20 nJy at $z =$ 14.5 to $\sim$ 0.8 $\mu$Jy - 40 $\mu$Jy at $z =$ 6.
-The SKA-MID deep survey will achieve sensitivities of 200 nJy at 0.35 - 1.05 GHz, 0.95 - 1.76 GHz and 4.6 - 8.5 GHz while the SKA-FINAL all-sky survey will reach 20 nJy in these bands \citep{ska}.
-The ngVLA could reach sensitivities of 45 nJy at 3.5 - 12.3 GHz and 78 nJy at 1.2 - 3.5 GHz in 24 hr integration times \citep{pr18}.
-The most sensitive surveys by LOFAR will reach sensitivities of a few $\mu$Jy below 1 GHz.
+We show $F_\nu$ at 500 MHz, 1.5 GHz, 6.5 GHz and 12.5 GHz at $z =$ 6 - 14.5 for all six FPs and both choices of spectral index in Figure~\ref{fig:flux} along with the sensitivity limits for 1 hr, 10 hr, and 100 hr pointings by SKA and ngVLA listed in Table~\ref{tab:sens}.
+For comparison, the most sensitive surveys by the Low-Frequency Array (LOFAR) will reach a few $\mu$Jy below 1 GHz.
+The BH fluxes are higher at lower frequencies, where the estimates range from $\sim$ 9 - 120 nJy at $z =$ 14.5 to $\sim$ 5 $\mu$Jy - 0.2 mJy at $z =$ 6 at 500 MHz.
+At 6.5 GHz the fluxes are lower, $\sim$ 1.5 - 60 nJy at $z =$ 14.5 to $\sim$ 0.8 $\mu$Jy - 70 $\mu$Jy at $z =$ 6.
+The choice of spectral index does not have much impact on the flux at 500 MHz but can enhance it by factors of up to 5 at higher wavelengths, where $\alpha =$ 0.3 produces higher fluxes at all redshifts.

-Most of the FPs predict that the SKA-FINAL survey could detect this quasar at $z \sim$ 14 at 500 MHz, at $z \lesssim$ 13 at 1.5 GHz and at $z \lesssim$ 12 at 6.5 GHz.
-Given the evolution of most of the FP plots at $z >$ 12 at 500 MHz, simple extrapolation to higher redshifts suggests that the quasar could be detected at up to $z \sim$ 16 in this band, but not at higher frequencies.
-With 24 hr integration times, the ngVLA could detect it at $z \lesssim$ 13 at 1.5 GHz and 2.5 GHz and at $z \lesssim$ 12 at 6.5 GHz.
-The SKA-MID deep survey could observe this quasar at later stages of evolution: at $z \lesssim$ 12 at 500 MHz, at $z \lesssim$ 11 at 1.5 GHz and 2.5 GHz, and at $z \lesssim$ 10 at 6.5 GHz.
-LOFAR could in principle find it at $z \lesssim$ 10 at 500 MHz.
+For $\alpha =$ 0.7 and 0.3, the most optimistic FPs predict that 1 hr, 10 hr and 100 hr pointings by SKA could detect the quasar at 500 MHz at $z \lesssim$ 10.5, 12, and 13, respectively.
+At 1.5 GHz, the same SKA times could detect it at $z \lesssim$ 11, 12, and 13 - 13.5 (hereafter, upper and lower limits in $z$ are for $\alpha =$ 0.3 and 0.7, respectively).
+The ngVLA could detect the quasar at $z \lesssim$ 12 - 13, 13.5 - 14.2 , and 15 - 15.5 if one extrapolates the plots to redshifts higher than those for which we had bolometric luminosities.
+At 6.5 GHz, SKA could detect the BH at $z \lesssim$ 10 - 11, 11 - 12, and 12 - 14 with 1 hr, 10 hr and 100 hr integration times and ngVLA could detect it at 12 - 13, 13.5 - 14.2, and 14.2 - 15.5 if one again extrapolates the plots to higher $z$.
+At 12.5 GHz, SKA could detect the quasar at $z \lesssim$ 10 - 11, 11 - 12, and 12 - 13.5 with 1 hr, 10 hr and 100 hr pointings and ngVLA could detect it at 11 - 12.8, 12.5 - 14, and 14 - 15.2.
+LOFAR could observe the quasar at $z \lesssim$ 10 at 500 MHz.